premasagar/sqwidget/README.md

    page not allowing you to leak any globals by default.
 It uses RequireJS to call your widget.
 3. Widgets are RequireJS modules.
+4. Yeoman Generator: A Yeoman generator allows you to scaffold your widget very quickly.
+The scaffold includes some libraries that we've found great for building high-performance widgets:
+    1. RactiveJS
+    2. Lodash
+    3. RequireJS

+The only hard dependence is RequireJS since sqwidget expects to find a RequireJS module to initialise.

 ## Getting Started